 I am fully aware of the conceptual and/or paradigmatic difficulty of dealing with the moral and legal status of both the frozen embryo and the fetus in one article.
-Not only have both been discussed in countless books and articles, but even nowadays, at the beginning of 2021, these are still hotly debated issues.
-Nonetheless, I have found relational ethics to provide a fresh and interesting point of view for dealing with these issues, which not infrequently are intertwined and treated as one.
-Anyway, I will mainly focus in this article on the moral status of the frozen embryo and deal with the moral status of the fetus as only either the starting point and/or a supplemental ramification of this article.
+Not only have both been discussed in countless books and articles, but even today, these continue to be hotly debated issues.
+Nonetheless, relational ethics offers a new and intriguing perspective for addressing these issues, which not infrequently are intertwined and treated as one.
+One of the most long-standing and substantive views on this issue is that of the Catholic Church, which, rather than maneuvering along the slippery – and ever-changing – slope of trying to identify a point at which human life begins, still holds to the firm view that full personhood begins at conception.
+This article suggests that, instead of focusing on what is a life and when it begins, the future relationships between either the frozen embryo or the fetus and its intending parents must be examined in order to determine its relational moral and legal status.
+In this way, we are dealing with a relationship that is created even before the child is born.
+It is arguable then, that this results in merely an evolutionary and not a revolutionary difference between the religious Catholic approach and the relational approach.

-After this (not so) brief introduction and outline of its main goal, this article begins the discussion in chapter I by exploring two of the most troubling dilemmas in the field of in-vitro fertilization (hereinafter: IVF) – the difficulty of precisely defining the moral and legal status of both the frozen embryo and its contractual regulation challenges.
-In chapter II I will extensively explore relational ethics and more briefly its possible antecedent – relational autonomy – and examine the accurate relationship of these notions.
-In the following four chapters, III-VI, I will respectively elaborate on the tentative implementation of this branch of ethics in the fields of law, philosophy and bioethics as well as in sociology and Jewish law.
+On the more personal level, empirical sociological studies have demonstrated that infertility patients consider their frozen embryos as their own child no less than their pregnant counterparts conceptualize their fetus as their child.
+Therefore, treating these intertwined, albeit not identical issues in tandem may provide important insights.
+This article will focus on the moral status of the frozen embryo and will address the moral status of the fetus as either a point of reference or as an additional ramification of the proposed analysis.

-All in all, this interdisciplinary discussion clearly demonstrates the extent to which the logic, justifications and possible ramifications of relational ethics have been discussed in various fields.
-It thus provides a good infrastructure for the normative deliberation in chapter VII, where I will describe the advantages of a disposition agreement, first and foremost in light of the relational contract, in determining the relational moral and legal status of frozen embryos in various scenarios, each with its own special circumstances.
+After this introduction, this article begins the discussion in Section 1 by exploring two of the most troubling dilemmas in the field of in-vitro fertilization (IVF) – the difficulty of precisely defining the moral and legal status of both the frozen embryo and the challenges of its contractual regulation.
+In Section 2, I will extensively explore relational ethics and, more briefly, its possible antecedent – relational autonomy – and examine the correct relationship of these concepts.
+Focusing on the moral and legal status of a fetus, Section 3 analyzes the issue from a legal perspective, and Section 4 from a philosophical viewpoint, examining the issues of personhood and potentiality.
+Section 5 explores the bioethical and sociological aspects of the issue, discussing biological ethics and relational ethics, while Section 6 turns to the perspective of Jewish law and the halakhic relational moral status of a frozen embryo.
+All of the preceding interdisciplinary discussion provides the basis for Section 7, where I engage in a normative deliberation, describing the advantages of a disposition agreement, first and foremost in light of the relational contract, in determining the relational moral and legal status of frozen embryos in light of the special circumstances of various scenarios.

-The Relational/Relative Moral Status of the Frozen Embryo (and the Fetus) and Its Contractual Regulation Challenges
+1. The Relational/Relative Moral Status of the Frozen Embryo (and the Fetus) and Its Contractual Regulation Challenges